 With the above in mind, it’s now time to show you a selection the best family telescopes.
 There are basically two types which I think are best: Dobsonians and general purpose GoTo/ Computerised telescopes.
 Remember, we are discussing general use family telescopes here.
 More advanced or specific use telescopes will be covered in a future guide.

 Simple, basic and easy to use!
-No complex electronics or mounts to worry about, with a simple Alt/ Az (up/ down, left/ right) mount.
+No complex electronics or mounts to worry about.
+With a simple Alt/ Az (up/ down, left/ right) mount.
 Because of the mounts low cost and simplicity, savings are passed on to where it counts.
 The optics!
 Dobsonian reflector telescopes can have massive mirrors which mean they gather lots of light which are ideal for visual use.
 The more light gathered by the mirror, the easier it is to see the object you are looking at.
 Ideal family telescopes.
+There is more information and an excellent guide here.

 Here are some excellent Dobsonian telescopes ranging in size.
 Remember, the larger the mirror the easier it is to see many objects.
 Click on the images for more info and where to buy.

-Large 200mm Dobsonian Telescope with a very large aperture, excellent for viewing objects including the Moon, Planets and deep sky objects.
+Highly Recommended – Large 200mm Dobsonian Telescope with a very large aperture.
+Excellent for viewing objects including the Moon, Planets and deep sky objects.
 This size of the telescope is popular with amateur astronomers.
 For more information click on the image or here.

 Computerised Go-To Telescopes